integrated-ethics/web/content/labs/first-look.md

 -   Students consider the application of another ethical framework to
     > the same situation.

-**Preparation required:** Read the entire module several times to become familiar with the material.
+**Preparation required:** Read the entire lab several times to become familiar with the material.
 Print or post the student homework assignment.
 Consider questions that might be asked in class after the students have completed the assignment.
 Here are two possibilities: